BeautyfullCastle/UniSVN/README.md

 ![Commands](Images/Commands.png)

-If you excute svn commands like update, commit using UniSVN's menu, **the meta file will be added automatically**!
+If you excute SVN commands like update, commit using UniSVN's menu, **the meta file will be added automatically**!

 ### Command List